Social Studies Courses

 Additional: Fulfills Economics requirement for graduation; students eligible for free/reduced lunch should check with their counselor about AP exam fee waivers.

-For more information about AP Micro/Macro Economics, please review the College Board’s website for the course at this link.
+For more information about AP Micro/Macro Economics, please review the College Board’s website for the course, available on the Secondary Curriculum Website. -

 AP Psychology